facebookresearch/MetaCLIP/README.md

 ## Metadata

 MetaCLIP uses 500,000 queries as [metadata](metadata.json) to align the training data to distribution over quality writing of Wikipedia/WordNet terms.
-This metadata also allows us to release training data distribution of a released model as **data card**.
+This metadata also allows us to the release training data distribution of a released model as **data card**.

 ### Pre-trained Models